 - Experience working with racialized populations, indigenous peoples, women who engage in sex work, prisoners/ex-prisoners, people with mental health challenges, and people who have experience trauma, would be an asset

-- Police clearance documentation will be required for employment
+- Proof of triple COVID-19 vaccination status will be required for employment

-This posting will remain open until position is filled.
+This posting remains open until position is filled.